Steve Abel

-Stephen George Bremner Abel (born January 1970) is an environmental activist and musician from Aotearoa who is involved with Greenpeace.
-In three general elections, he stood as a candidate for the Green Party of Aotearoa New Zealand.
+Stephen George Bremner Abel is a New Zealand politician, environmental activist and musician who is involved with Greenpeace.
+Since 2023 he has served as a list member of parliament for the Green Party of Aotearoa New Zealand.

 Activism

 Abel was involved from 1998 to 2000 in the successful campaign by Native Forest Action to stop native logging on the West Coast of New Zealand's South Island.
 He later worked as a campaigner for Greenpeace from 2002 to 2006 during which time he was prominent in the New Zealand movement against genetically engineered food crops.
 He was also involved in actions against the proposed coal-fired power station Marsden B in Northland, New Zealand including a nine-day occupation in 2005 and the operation of a pirate radio station Heatwave FM which broadcast from Ruakaka in November 2006.
 The Marsden B proposal was later abandoned.
 Abel was one of the coordinators of the re-recording of the Don McGlashan song "Anchor Me" in 2005 to mark the twentieth anniversary of the bombing of the Rainbow Warrior.

 Returning to Greenpeace in 2010, he helped coordinate the historic March Against Mining which took place in Queen Street Auckland on 1 May 2010.
 The march, later contributing to a government back-down on proposed mining of high-value conservation estate, was reported as the "biggest protest in a generation".
 He campaigned in 2011 with Te Whānau-a-Apanui against the Brazilian oil company Petrobras' plans for deep sea oil drilling in the Raukumara Basin which included a flotilla that spent 42 days at sea.
 Petrobras relinquished their drill permits in December 2012.
 Abel has publicly advocated for peaceful civil disobedience as a means to resisting the oil industry and achieving political action to address climate change.

 On 21 July 2020 Abel was arrested when protesting the removal of a stand of native trees on a Canal Road property in Avondale, Auckland, in what would become New Zealand’s longest-running live-in tree protest, lasting 245 days and out of which arose urban tree protection group Mana Rakau.

 In 2021 and 2022, as Senior Campaigner for Greenpeace, Abel led a free mail-in and town-hall water testing service focussed on rural communities impacted by nitrate water contamination in dairy intense regions.
 Abel has described access to safe drinking water as a “a basic human right that is currently not being met for people living outside of cities.”